NeoGalaxy/WaterGun/README.md

 # INF432 Project : Water Fun grid solver

+### Bugs resolved

+1. When a grid has no vertical value, the line where these are is ignored, resulting in an exception when trying th get the vertical values.
+2. In the interpreter, the command 'export' results in a bug if the output file is not specified in the command-line.

 ### Dependencies

 This project has been developed using Python 3.6.9 and above, and will shurely be incompatible with older versions than Python 3.5.
 Contact us if you need compatibility to a certain version.